2026 Illinois Senate election: District 59

 The 59th district encompasses the southern tip of Illinois, including all or portions of Alexander, Franklin, Gallatin, Hamilton, Hardin, Jackson, Johnson, Massac, Pope, Pulaski, Saline, Union, White, and Williamson counties.
 The incumbent is Republican Dale Fowler, who was re-elected in 2022 with 100% of the vote.
+He is retiring; state representative Paul Jacobs defeated Franklin County Treasurer Stephen Vercellino in the Republican primary and will face Democrat Tamiko Mueller in the general election.